LarissaRickler/MTMLDA-1/README.md

 ```bash
 python pip install .
 ```
-For development, we recommend using the great uv project management tool, for which Eikonax provides a universal lock file.
+For development, we recommend using the great [uv](https://docs.astral.sh/uv/) project management tool, for which MTMLDA provides a universal lock file.
 To set up a reproducible environment, run
 ```bash
 uv sync --all-groups
 ```